MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 ## CDF([context],[value],[x],[compression])

-calculates the estimated cumulative distribution function (cdf) for the given value from values grouped according to the defined context.
+Calculates the estimated cumulative distribution function (cdf) for the given value from values grouped according to the defined context.

 **Supported context:** case, event, edge